Albanese government: Southeast Asia

-On 15 May 2025, Albanese visited Indonesian President Prabowo Subianto in Jakarta, making his first overseas trip following the 2025 federal election.
-The state visit sought to shore up Australia–Indonesia bilateral relations in the areas of food security, energy, trade, and critical minerals as well as personal relations between the two national leaders.
+On 15 May 2025, Albanese visited Indonesian president Prabowo Subianto in Jakarta, making his first overseas trip following the 2025 federal election.
+The state visit sought to shore up Australia–Indonesia relations in the areas of food security, energy, trade, and critical minerals as well as personal relations between the two national leaders.
 Albanese received an official state reception from Subianto at Merdeka Palace in Jakarta.
 During the visit, Albanese encouraged Indonesia to pursue closer defence cooperation with Australia while Subianto encouraged Australian investment in the Indonesian economy.
 Albanese also stated that Indonesia had ruled out allowing the Russians to establish a military base in Western New Guinea.

-In mid November 2025, Albanese hosted President Subianto during his first state visit to Sydney.
+In mid November 2025, Albanese hosted President Prabowo during his first state visit to Sydney.
 On 12 November, the two leaders confirmed that they would sign a new defence treaty in January 2026 that would commit the two governments to consulting on both leadership and ministerial levels on security matters.
-The treaty builds upon the 2024 Defence Cooperation Agreement, and is also based on a cancelled 1995 bilateral peace agreement signed between Australian Prime Minister Paul Keating and Indonesian President Suharto.
+The treaty builds upon the 2024 Defence Cooperation Agreement, and is also based on a cancelled 1995 bilateral peace agreement signed between Australian prime minister Paul Keating and Indonesian president Suharto.
+Albanese and Prabowo formally signed the bilateral security treaty on 6 February 2026.

+In April 2026, Albanese visited Singapore, Brunei and Malaysia to strengthen economic and energy cooperation with those countries in response to energy shortages caused by the 2026 Iran war.
+In return for obtain for obtaining access to fuel and fertiliser from Malaysia and Brunei, Australian has agreed supply gas and food.
+On 10 April, Albanese met with Singaporean Prime Minister Lawrence Wong and signed a bilateral agreement to meet each other's energy needs, with Singapore agreeing to continue supplying refined fuel in return for Australia supplying liquefied natural gas (LNG).
+On 15 April, Albanese met with Sultan of Brunei Hassanal Bolkiah and the two leaders signed an agreement to maintain open trade and to protect energy supply chains particularly Bruneian diesel and fertiliser exports to Australia.
+On 16 April, Albanese met with Malaysian Prime Minister Anwar Ibrahim.
+The Malaysian oil and gas company Petronas agreed to provide Australia with excess fuel supplies in return for Australia prioritising its LNG exports to Malaysia.